Ab DeMarco Jr.

-Albert Thomas "Ab" DeMarco Jr. (born February 27, 1949) is an American-born Canadian former professional ice hockey defenceman who played in the National Hockey League (NHL) and World Hockey Association (WHA) during the 1970s.
+Albert Thomas "Ab" DeMarco Jr. (February 27, 1949 – June 21, 2026) was an American-born Canadian professional ice hockey defenceman who played in the National Hockey League (NHL) and World Hockey Association (WHA) during the 1970s.
 DeMarco was noted for his shot, considered one of the hardest in the sport at the time.
-He is the son of Ab DeMarco Sr., who starred for the New York Rangers in the 1940s.
+He was the son of Ab DeMarco Sr., who starred for the New York Rangers in the 1940s.